-We are pleased to present the 2020-2023 Area Plan for Seattle-King County, the roadmap for a responsive system of aging and disability services that promote quality of life, independence, and choice for older people, adults with disabilities, caregivers, and their family members.
+We are pleased to present this update to the 2020-2023 Area Plan Update for Seattle-King County, our Area Agency on Aging's roadmap for a responsive system of aging and disability services that promote quality of life, interdependence, and choice for older people, adults with disabilities, and caregivers in King County.

-Aging and Disability Services (ADS) is division of the Seattle Human Services Department designated by the State of Washington as the Area Agency on Aging for King County.
-It serves as a vital part of the Aging Network established by the Older Americans Act of 1965 to help older people live independently in their homes and communities.
-The Seattle Human Services Department, King County Department of Community and Human Services, and Public Health-Seattle & King County collaborate on strategic planning for the Area Agency on Aging; review the four-year Area Plan and annual Area Plan updates, including the ADS budget, and ADS' discretionary funding allocation process; and appoint members to the ADS Advisory Council.
+The Aging and Disability Services (ADS) division of the Seattle Human Services Department is designated by the State of Washington as the Area Agency on Aging for King County.
+ADS is a vital part of the Aging Network established by the Older Americans Act of 1965 to help older people live independently in their homes and communities.

+The Seattle Human Services Department, King County Department of Community and Human Services, and Public Health-Seattle & King County serve as the policysetting board for Area Agency on Aging.
+Per our 2021 interlocal agreement, we collaborate on strategic planning; review the four-year Area Plan, semi-annual updates, the ADS budget, and ADS' discretionary funding allocation process; and appoint members to the ADS Advisory Council.